-Experts believe that the majority of what we communicate is through our body language, with around 60% – 90% of our communication being non-verbal.
+Experts believe that the majority of what we communicate is through our body language, with a significant part of our communication being non-verbal.
 These subtle social cues give us away and allow others to really understand our true intentions and thoughts.

 So how do you learn to spot these important subtle social cues that give away what’s really on people’s minds?